-As we await the announcement of our chief by the Lord Lyon, which we expect in the weeks ahead, we will revisit the origin of our family and clan.
+Having attained the confirmation of a chief by the Lord Lyon, in August 2019, we will revisit the origin of our family and clan.

-In many cases when dealing with the origins of any large group, gathering the evidence can be difficult as we go back in time, but when it is specific to one family it can be more so.
-However using the evidence and research that history has given us, coupled with DNA samples we have clarified our origins based on robust evidence, that is easily checked.
+Having clarified that, we take a look at our origins.
+As in the case of any large group, gathering the evidence can be difficult as we go back in time, but when it is specific to one family it can be more so.

-It is evidenced that not all Stewarts for instance were sib (related by blood) to the King of that house, or Campbell’s sib to the great Mac Cailein.
-This is based on well-respected research where tenants often took the names of their landlords or of the land on which they worked.
-Towns and villages and hamlets (as we can see with Bruce) also gave distinctive appellation to several persons wholly unconnected by blood to any one, in short, who left one of the towns or villages to reside elsewhere.
-This does not mean the we are now not all under the one banner as the suspected title of any confirmed Chief would reflect; Chief of the Name and Arms of Carruthers’.
+Further well-respected research suggest tenants often took the names of their landlords or of the land on which they worked.
+Towns and villages and hamlets (as we can see with Bruce) also gave distinctive appellation to several persons wholly unconnected by blood. in short, those who left one of the towns or villages to reside elsewhere.
+This does not mean the we are now not all under the one banner as the title of our confirmed Chief Peter Carruthers of Holmains would reflect that in his title; Chief of the Name and Arms of Carruthers’.

 Initially the surname would have simply been John of Roxburgh, John of Irving, John of Kirkpatrick or John of Carruthers, although historians now accept this as being used as the surname of the individual.